roocell/piGpt/README.md

 ## auto installation of python modules
 This prompt addition achieved the desired result first try.
-First run of code will fail, then it'll see the error, write/run python code to install modules, then you can make your request again and it works.
+First run of code will fail, then it'll see the error, write/run python code to install modules, then you can make your request again and it works.<BR>
 Tip: to test you can speak "use the <XXXX> python module to ....."
 ```
 If you see ModuleNotFoundError, then write python code to install the necessary modules.